-&lt;sup>3The EC unladen weight refers to a vehicle with standard equipment and does not include optional equipment.
-This unladen weight factors in a driver weighing 75 kg.
-Optional equipment can change the weight of the vehicle, the payload and, if it affects the aerodynamics, the maximum speed.
+3The EC unladen weight refers to a vehicle with standard equipment and does not include optional equipment.
+This unladen weight refers to a tank that is 90% full with a driver weighing 75 kg.
+Optional equipment can change the weight of the vehicle, the poyload and, if it affects the percodynamics, the maximum speed.